 The employee group of astronomers man the telescope inside the Round Tower Observatory.
 It is the oldest functioning observatory in Europe and open and manned every winter for star gazing.

-Applications regarding employment at the Round Tower are send to deputy head Jeanette Bursche at email@example.com
+Applications regarding employment at the Round Tower are send to director ad interim Jeanette Bursche at email@example.com